r4lv/majo-v/README.md

    majo-v --gui ~/Pictures/Mojave-Wallpaper &
    ```
    ![menu bar icon screenshot](assets/screenshot-menubar.png)
-- The `--dry-run` option does not actually change the wallpaper, just prints out the image it would use.
-- You can override the current time by using the `--current-time HH_MM` option, to force a specific wallpaper.
-Useful in combination with `--dry-run`, to check what *majo-v* does.
+- You can override the current time by using the `--current-time HH:MM` option, to force a specific wallpaper.
+Useful to check what *majo-v* does.